Abhishekgujar28/link2bot/README.md

    heroku create your-app-name
    ```

-4. Set up the bot token as a config variable:
+4. **IMPORTANT**: Set up the bot token as a config variable:
    ```
    heroku config:set BOT_TOKEN=your_bot_token
    ```
+   Replace "your_bot_token" with the token you received from BotFather.
+   This step is critical - the bot won't work without properly setting this environment variable!

 5. Push your code to Heroku:
    ```